-MUTHY 1413 Theory and Musicianship I
+MUTHY 1413 (1414) Theory and Musicianship I

 First semester of the M.A.C.M. music theory sequence.
 An integrated course involving the study of diatonic harmony and elementary sight singing and ear training.
 Must be completed with a minimum of 70% to advance to MUTHY 1423.
-Three Hours.
+Three or Four Hours

-MUTHY 1423 Theory and Musicianship
+MUTHY 1423 (1424) Theory and Musicianship II

 Second semester of the M.A.C.M. music theory sequence.
 An integrated course that continues MUTHY 1413.
 Prerequisite: Completion of MUTHY 1413 with a minimum of 70%.
+Three or Four Hours

-MUTHY 1433 Theory and Musicianship III
+MUTHY 1433 (1434) Theory and Musicianship III

 Third semester of the M.A.C.M. music theory sequence.
 An integrated course involving the study of chromatic harmony and more advanced sight singing and ear training.
 Prerequisite: MUTHY 1423.
-Three Hours.
+Three or Four Hours

-MUTHY 1443 Theory and Musicianship IV
+MUTHY 1443 (1444) Theory and Musicianship IV

 Fourth semester of the M.A.C.M. music theory sequence.
 An integrated course that includes instrumentation and continues the harmony and musicianship studies of MUTHY 1433.
 Prerequisite: MUTHY 1433.
-Three Hours.
+Three or Four Hours